Lana – 1972 Triumph Stag RHD

 The Triumph Stag (1970 to 1977) was styled by Italian designer Giovanni Michelotti who also worked for Ferrari, Lancia and Maserati.
 The Stag was sold as a luxury sports car as direct competitor to the Mercedes-Benz SL.
 All Stags were four-seater convertible coupés.
 Nearly 26.000 Stags were built, only 9.000 of them are still running.

 The V8 engine has a capacity of 3.0L and the usual problems of overheating have been cured on our car.
 Stags were equipped with a Borg-Warner three-speed automatic gearbox.
-Ours is fitted with a 4-speed manual gearbox with overdrive which makes it even rarer today.
+Ours is fitted with a 4-speed manual gearbox which makes it even rarer today.

 In the James Bond film Diamonds Are Forever, Bond commandeers a 1970 Triumph Stag from a diamond smuggler in Amsterdam.
 Our car is named after the James Bond Girl in that exact movie, the provocative Lana Wood.